Brazilian-Argentinian Bombshell Natalia Garibotto Shares Steamy Instagram Photo In Thong Bikini

 Kyrie quickly tried to backtrack, Hip Hop Wired noted, with the NBA star saying he didn’t post the picture.

-“Would never post something like that, especially when I have my wife @NataaGataa, crazy!!!! he wrote, adding, “Once again I’m sorry for that everybody, I would never post something like that, hope y’all have a very special Christmas, happy holidays!!”
+“Would never post something like that, especially when I have my wife @NataaGataa, crazy!!!!” he wrote, adding, “Once again I’m sorry for that everybody, I would never post something like that, hope y’all have a very special Christmas, happy holidays!!”

 Garibotto ultimately stuck up for her man as well, writing, “For everyone tweeting at me, nothing is up.
 Just a couple hoes who need attention and clearly in desire for more Ig and tweeter followers.”